-THE CITY OF PORT HURON IS CURRENTLY ACCEPTING APPLICATIONS FOR THE FULL-TIME POSITION OF:
+THE CITY OF PORT HURON IS CURRENTLY ACCEPTING APPLICATIONS FOR THE FOLLOWING FULL-TIME EMPLOYMENT OPPORTUNITY:

 GENERAL STATEMENT OF DUTIES: To perform responsible law enforcement which includes but not limited to the enforcement of laws and ordinances, prevention, detection and investigations of crime and delinquency.
 The apprehension of violators, the recovery of property, preservation of order and related police functions.

 SUPERVISION RECEIVED: Work is performed under the direct supervision of a Field Services Lieutenant or Sergeant or other superior officers.

 TYPICAL EXAMPLES OR WORK: The employee in this class may be called upon to do any or all of the following: (These examples do not include all of the tasks which the employee may be expected to perform).

 Ø Climb over obstacles; climb through openings; jump down from elevated surfaces; jump over obstacles, ditches and streams; and crawl in confined areas to pursue, search, investigate and/or rescue.

 Ø Conduct searches of buildings and large outdoor areas which may involve walking and/or standing for long periods of time.

 Ø Enter and exit vehicles quickly to perform rescue operations, pursue a suspect or answer an emergency call.

 Ø Operate an emergency vehicle; during the day and night; in emergency and pursuit situations involving speeds in excess of posted limits, while exercising due care and caution; and, in congested traffic, unsafe road conditions, and environmental conditions such as fog, smoke, rain, ice and snow.